-LOVESPACE, once based at Workspace Kennington and now based at 60 Gray's Inn Road, is the first storage-by-the-box company in the UK and has the impressive aim of ‘disrupting the £1bn storage industry’.
+LOVESPACE, once based at Workspace Kennington and then 60 Gray's Inn Road, is the first storage-by-the-box company in the UK and has the impressive aim of ‘disrupting the £1bn storage industry’.

 Their service is pretty simple and they want to make your life simple too: LOVESPACE collect your things from your door, store them in a secure warehouse and return them whenever and wherever you want in the UK.